benders5e/benders5e/phb/feats.md

 <div style="margin-left: 1.5em;">
     <ul style="list-style-type: none;">
     <li>
-    <strong><emph>Parry.</emph></strong> When a bender of your chosen element damages you with a melee attack that is not the result of a bending specialization, you can use your reaction and expend one superiority die to increase your AC by the number you roll on your superiority die.
+    <strong><span style="font-style: italic;">Parry.</span></strong> When a bender of your chosen element damages you with a melee attack that is not the result of a bending specialization, you can use your reaction and expend one superiority die to increase your AC by the number you roll on your superiority die.
     </li>
     <li>
     <strong><emph>Defusion.</emph></strong> When a bender of your chosen element damages you with a ranged attack that is not the result of a bending specialization, you can use your reaction and expend one superiority die to defuse the attack, reducing the damage by the number you roll on your superiority die + your Dexterity modifier.